-- Leave plenty of time to get to school – just in case there are any delays on your journey.
+- Leave plenty of time to get to school – there may be delays

-- Aim to arrive at least 10/15 minutes before your exam start time
+- Arrive at least 10/15 minutes before the start

-- Check the Exams Notice Board to make sure there haven’t been any last minute changes to the exam rooms
+- Check the Exams Notice Board for changes

 What to bring:

-- Only see-through plastic pencil cases are permitted (or a clear plastic bag will do)
+- Clear plastic pencil cases are permitted (or a clear plastic bag will do)

 - Non programmable calculators (but only if they are permitted for the paper you are taking.)

-- Students should bring their own calculator!
-They may not be familiar with the functionality of a borrowed calculator and this may be the difference between getting the marks on that vital question….or not getting the marks at all.
+- Bring your own calculator!
+Borrowed calculators may work differently or the buttons may be in different places!
+This may be the difference between getting the marks on that vital question…or not getting the marks at all.